NishqR/Hospital-Discharge-Predictor/README.md

 | AverageIncomeInZipCode       | Attribute 13     | Average Income In Zip Code                                                                                                                                                                                   |
 | LengthOfStay                 | target           | The total number  of patient days at an acute level and/or other than acute care level.
 Need to be transformed to match the task class 0 id LengthOfStay < 4 and class 1 otherwise                           |

+The analysis and subsequent prediction techniques employed can be found in the analysis_notebook file